microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 ```

 > [!NOTE]
-> As we can see in the result json we created with the creation of the AKS cluster some more resources, e.g. a virtual machine scale set, a public IP and more.
-These resources are in a newly created resource group, in our case this resource group is called `MC_recordingbottutorial_recordingbotcluster_westeurope`.
-Search in the json how this resource group is called in your case, it should be in a similar pattern and write down this name as we need it later, to write it down now will save you some time later.
+> We notice that the output of the command contains some extra resource we have not requested directly.
+These include a virtual machine scale set, a public IP and more.
+The extra resources have been placed in a newly created resource group.
+We will need the name of this resource group later, so let us search the output and note down its name.
+We can find it under the property `nodeResourceGroup`, among other places.
+In the provided example output, the resource group is called `MC_recordingbottutorial_recordingbotcluster_westeurope`.

 If the command fails with the message: